 Good news!
 I have found a super easy way to create beautifully lined drawers that won’t have you pulling your hair out!
-Better yet, they are easy to remove, should you ever want to change them.
+Better yet, they are easy to remove, when the time comes to change things up.
+A perfect project for any renter tired of looking at grody kitchen drawers!

-That is a big plus for me.
-We have some older cabinets in our house that were still sporting the ugly 70’s stuff, you know, cutesy orange mushroom and kitchen utensil patterns?
+Being able to remove liners with ease is a huge deal!
+If you have ever tried to peel adhesive paper that has been stuck on for decades, you know the pain.
+Our house was built in the late 60’s with all the lovely decor that was the rage back then.
+Most cabinets were still sporting the ugly 70’s stuff, you know, cutesy orange mushroom and kitchen utensil patterns?
 Back then they apparently used super glue to apply them to the drawer bottoms, because they were nearly impossible to scrape out.
 When I did manage to peel them off, part of the original drawer bottom came up as well.
 Not a nice look!

-∗ this post contains affiliate links.
-To read my affiliate link policy, please click here.
+This post contains affiliate links.
+To read all the boring legal stuff, please click here.

 - adhesive shelf liner paper (I used leftover marble paper from this table makeover)